ZTNA services are enabled by Versa Secure Private Access.

 VSPA allows for an assured experience with network and application monitoring, all backed by an integrated security suite which is recommended by CyberRatings.
 With the majority of the connections now being remote, the enterprise now has an exponentially expanded threat perimeter.

 In order to protect the enterprise, VSPA can be augmented with the most comprehensive range of security services.
 These include stateful firewall, DOS protection, NGFW, IPS, and URL filtering on end users’ client devices connecting privately to company resources hosted in private data centers, public cloud, and SaaS locations.

 Leveraging Zero Trust Network Access Services Best Practices

 ZTNA services are based on the fundamental philosophy of trusting no one.
-Versa Secure Access extends this principle with the following differentiated features:
+Versa Secure Private Access extends this principle with the following differentiated features:

 - Application segmentation to restrict access

 - Application and network visibility